reverentgeek/okta.github.io/_source/_posts/2019-06-07-build-a-phone-system-for-your-company-with-twilio-okta-and-javascript.md

 Finally, you'll want to check the box next to **Enable ACCOUNT_SID and AUTH_TOKEN**.
 This setting is necessary for sending text messages to Twilio in our SMS forwarding function.
 This setting will make your Twilio API keys available as environment variables automatically.

-And… That's the last bit of setup on the Twilio side!
+And...
+That's the last bit of setup on the Twilio side!
 You've now got your business phone system almost ready to go, all you need now is a way to purchase numbers, set them up to run the code you just wrote, and start running things in production!

 ## Use twilify to Provision Your Company Phone System